data-edu/data-science-in-education/_book/17-learning-more.md

 There are many ways to share your work online.
 For rapid fire conversational sharing,  Twitter.
 Be sure to use the hashtag #rstats to reach more data scientists.
 For long form sharing, consider posting to a data science blog. @robinson18's blog post *Advice to aspiring data scientists: start a blog* is wonderful inspiration for getting started.

 If you decide to post to a blog, there are tools to help you post data science content regularly.
-As noted earlier, @xie2019blogdown's *blogdown* is designed to help you create websites using R Markdown and a static website creator called Hugo.
+As noted earlier, @xie2019blogdown's {blogdown} is designed to help you create websites using R Markdown and a static website creator called Hugo.
 Blogdown makes it easy to create, run, and publish code directly from R Studio. @hill2018 has a great introduction on getting started with with Blogdown.

 When you do share a blog post or a tweet, broadcast what you have to say!
 On Twitter, use hashtags or "at" other community members to include them in the Tweet.
 On your blog, use blog aggregators that help share your posts to a wider audience.
 Here are two aggregators to get you started: